comet-ml/comet-examples/tensorflow-1/README.md

 python comet-tf1-distributed-mirrored-strategy.py
 ```

-### MultiWorkerMirrored strategy example
+### MultiWorkerMirrored Estimator strategy example

 To start the MultiWorkerMirrored strategy with TF Estimator we will need to start a chief process, an evaluator process and a worker process.
 We will also need to supply a `run_id` for the training run so that metrics from each process can be logged to a single experiment.
 The `run_id` is a string that is hashed to compute the Experiment ID.
 We also recommend allocating a single GPU to each process used in this example.
+This can be done by setting the `CUDA_VISIBLE_DEVICES` envrionment variable to the appropriate GPU ID.
+For example, `export CUDA_VISIBLE_DEVICES=0` will only allow the process to access GPU ID 0.

 **Note:** You will need to start the evaluator process before starting the chief and worker process.